ASteinheiser/oxy-gen-demo/README.md

 # Electron App with React + Rust

 ## TODO:
-- [ ] add onerror to webworker and handle error in app
 - [ ] change name to oxy-gen-demo
 - [ ] add descriptive overlay on initial load